To learn about private instruction, click here.

 disciplinary, 6 courses

-MUS 120, 121; two courses from the group MUS 202, 203, or 204; one additional course from MUS 130 or above; and one course credit earned through participation in a major choral or instrumental ensemble for two semesters, or by private applied instruction for two semesters.
+MUS 120; one course from the group MUS 202, 203, or 204; MUS 220; one music elective at the 200-level or above; one additional course from MUS 130 or above; and one performance course credit earned through participation in a major choral or instrumental ensemble for two semesters or through private applied instruction for two semesters.

 REQUIREMENTS FOR THE MINOR